influxdata/docs-v2/content/influxdb/clustered/get-started/_index.md

 - **Series**: A group of points with the same _measurement, tag keys and values, and field key_.
 - **Primary key**: Columns used to uniquely identify each row in a table.
   Rows are uniquely identified by their _timestamp and tag set_.
+  A row's primary key _tag set_ does not include tags with null values.

 ##### Example InfluxDB query results